Aftersol/n64_qoi_demo/README.md

 // ...
 ```
 ## How to Build N64 QOI Viewer
-This tutorial assumes you have your N64 Toolchain set up including GCC for MIPS
+This tutorial assumes you have your N64 Toolchain set up including GCC for MIPS.
 Make sure you are on the preview branch of libdragon.

 Clone this repository with `--recurse-submodules` or if you haven't run: